Sam Warner: Legacy

-For all Sam Warner's reputation as pioneer, it should be said that he envisioned sound in movies not for dialogue but for music and effects only, to cut the costs of having live musicians in Warner theatres.
-Within a few years, his Vitaphone was replaced by the technically superior Movietone (sound-on-film) system, which became the industry standard.
-Nevertheless, Sam Warner's determination forever changed the way motion pictures are made.

 For his contribution to the motion picture industry, Sam Warner has a star on the Hollywood Walk of Fame at 6201 Hollywood Boulevard.

 A gymnasium was donated by the Warner Brothers family to the Hebrew Orphan Asylum (HOA) of the City of New York on September 30, 1928, in memory of Sam L. Warner and Milton Warner.
 The HOA was located between 136th to 138th street, fronting Amsterdam Ave, in Hamilton Heights.
 The HOA was in operation on that site from 1884 to 1941.
 The buildings were then leased from the City - to the City College of New York (CCNY), in collaboration with the War Department, as a dormitory for returning veterans.
 The former Main Building was named "Army Hall" and the former Reception House was named "Finley Hall," Warner Gym kept its name.
 In 1952, the Board of Education built P.S.
 192 as a connection to Warner Gym.
 CCNY traded the HOA property for a public park known as Jasper Oval (on Convent Ave), moving out in 1955.
 The HOA buildings, with the exception of Warner Gym, were demolished in 1956 to make way for the Jacob H. Schiff Park.
 Warner Gym can still be seen on 138th Street, close to Hamilton Place.
 An entrance vestibule just inside the side gate has a memorial stone from the Warner Family.